 Bread/Crackers

 Of course, you'll need some bread and crackers to complete your charcuterie board.
-Some people prefer to serve these items on the side.
+Some people prefer to serve these items on the side of the board.

 Bread: $1.00 - $6.00 per loaf